MOSES * EGYPT * SPAETH

 However, nobody had ever written five books on this part of the important, ancient history concerning Moses, the still existing tracks, and his importance in our early culture - not even a two-volume work has ever been done.

-And now - not at all foreseen - the proportion required not less than 7 years of further intensive testing of materials and results - and an almost impossible moulding-process to connect the many thousands of sources/fragments to constitute a genuine and evident completeness.
+And now - not at all foreseen - the proportion required not less than 7 years of further intensive testing of materials and results - and an almost impossible molding-process to connect the many thousands of sources/fragments to constitute a genuine and evident completeness.

 In addition, a current updating incessantly throughout the years.
 And in the final phase, a technical finalizing for the printing of all the volumes of the series, which were published during 6 years with approx. one volume a year.
 Leaving out of account a previous preparative period, it turned out to be a longish stretch of 18 years, of which a great part of the time had to be used also for daily bred-and-butter duties.